ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 A network topology diagram is available with two public IP addresses connected to the **ovh-T0-gateway** and the connection to the **ovh-T1-gateway**.

-Inside initial configuration, there is no link between your VMware infrastructure and the internet.

 ![03 Display network topology 03](images/02-display-network-topology03.png){.thumbnail}

 ## Go further <a name="gofurther"></a>